metomi/rose/sphinx/tutorial/cylc/furthertopics/queues.rst

 .. note::

-   In graph sections backslash (``\``) is a line continuation character i.e. the following two examples are equilivalent:
+   In graph sections backslash (``\``) is a line continuation character i.e. the following two examples are equivalent:

    .. code-block:: cylc